 What is radiofrequency ablation and microwave ablation?

 You have RFA using one or more special needles called needle electrodes.
-The electrical current from the probe heats the cancer cells to high temperatures which destroys them.
-The heat only travels a short distance, so it doesn’t affect the rest of your liver tissue.
+The electrical current from the needle heats the cancer cells to high temperatures which destroy them.
+The heat only travels a short distance, so it doesn’t generally affect the rest of your liver tissue.
 You usually have the needles through your skin into the tumour.
 This is called percutaneous ablation.
 Some people might have this treatment as part of an operation.
 But this is more unusual.

-You have microwave ablation (MWA) in a similar way to RFA, but it uses a different type of energy to destroy the liver tumours.
-It is a newer treatment than RFA but is increasingly being used in some hospitals.
+You have microwave ablation (MWA) in a similar way to RFA.
+But MWA uses a different type of energy called microwave energy.

 When you might have thermal ablation